cfarkas/SARS-CoV-2_illumina_analysis/README.md

 sudo ./configure --prefix=/usr/local/bin
 sudo make
 sudo make install
-# this step is only for samtools and bcftools...
+# this step is only for samtools and bcftools (with sudo privileges)...
 sudo cp samtools /usr/local/bin/
 ```
 Then in a terminal type